How to Get Great Realtor Headshots

 Want to know where to get professional realtor headshots?
-You likely know a friend or family member with a nice DSLR camera, but capturing professional headshots is more about correct lighting, and coaching than it is about equipment.
+You likely know a friend or family member with a nice DSLR camera, but capturing professional headshots is more about correct lighting and coaching than it is about equipment.
 A nice camera isn’t what makes you look professional.
 If you choose to work with a friend or family member, be sure you’ve seen several headshots from them that have flattering lighting and natural posing.

-The easiest way to find the right photographer, is to ask your network for recommendations, or do a simple google search for “realtor headshot photographer” in your city or town.
+The easiest way to hire the right photographer that does headshot photography is to ask your network for recommendations or do a simple google search for “realtor headshot photographer” in your city or town.

-Once you’ve gotten names, be sure to check their online portfolio and client reviews to ensure that you’ll be getting great images and a great experience.
+Once you’ve gotten names, be sure to check their portfolio and client reviews to ensure that you’ll be getting great images and a great experience.
 Check out their business on Yelp or Google My Business to make sure they are the perfect hire for you.

 You’ll want to ask if you’ll be getting digital images with basic retouching.
 If they only offer physical prints, you won’t be able to build your presence.
 Photography rates can be pricier than you might imagine for business portraits, but they are an investment that should have a return.

 3. Find your location

-Now that you’ve gotten clarity on your message and found your photographer, ask your photographer for location recommendations.
+Now that you’ve gotten clarity on your message and found your photographer, ask your professional photographer for location recommendations.
 The background you use will communicate to your audience.

-Here are a few of my favorite locations for realtor headshots:
+Here are a few of my favorite portrait locations for professional realtor headshots: